Why Teach At A Community College?

 Nope.
 Nope.
 Nope.
 I’m happy where I am.

 By all accounts, I am a fool, albeit a happy fool.
 However, there is a method to my madness.
-It’s all about priorities, and alignment with Stoic Logos.
+It’s all about priorities and alignment with Stoic Logos.
 My priorities are personal freedom, academic freedom, intellectual freedom, low stress, and providing high value.
-Notice what is not in that list; money, status, and prestige.
-My interest in money only goes as far as what I need to live the life I want to live, and what I require to keep my family safe and well provisioned.
+Notice what is not in that list: money, status, and prestige.
+My interest in money only goes as far as what I need to live the life I want to live and what I require to keep my family safe and well provisioned.
 So far, I’m doing just fine in both regards.
-My interest in status and prestige is virtually non-existent.
-Other people’s opinion of me and my life carries about as much weight as pocket lint (hint: just one of the many reasons I had to leave corporate).
+My interest in status and prestige is virtually nonexistent.
+Other people’s opinions of me and my life carry about as much weight as pocket lint.

 “The approval of the crowd is a worthless goal — what is praised by many is often to be feared by the wise.” — Marcus Aurelius, Meditations, 6.30